Karen Fisher

-Karen Fisher is a New Zealand human geographer, and is a full professor at the University of Auckland, specialising in freshwater and marine socio-ecological systems.
+Karen Fisher is a New Zealand human geographer and full professor at the University of Auckland, specialising in freshwater and marine socio-ecological systems.

 Academic career

-Fisher is Māori, and affiliates to Ngāti Maniapoto and Waikato-Tainui iwi.
-She completed a Bachelor of Arts and a Master of Social Science at the University of Waikato, before moving to Australia to complete a PhD at the Australian National University.
+Fisher is Māori and affiliates with the Ngāti Maniapoto and Waikato-Tainui iwi.
+She completed a Bachelor of Arts and a Master of Social Science at the University of Waikato before moving to Australia to complete a PhD at the Australian National University.
 Fisher then joined the faculty of the University of Auckland in 2008, rising to full professor in 2024.

-Fisher's research involves freshwater and marine socio-ecological systems.
-She is interested in sustainable development and environmental management, and has written about the importance of taking a 'mountains-to-the-sea' approach to environmental management in New Zealand, and why New Zealand should have a Ministry for the Ocean.
-In 2015 Fisher and collaborator Meg Parsons were awarded a Marsden grant Rethinking the future of freshwater in Aotearoa New Zealand.
-The research project was aimed at understanding different cultural approaches to freshwater management, to enable better management approaches, and focused on working with Ngāti Maniopoto, local councils and landowners on the management of the Waipā river.
+Fisher's research focuses on freshwater and marine socio-ecological systems.
+She is interested in sustainable development and environmental management and has written about the importance of taking a "mountains-to-the-sea" approach to environmental management in New Zealand and why New Zealand should have a Ministry for the Ocean.
+In 2015, Fisher and collaborator Meg Parsons were awarded a Marsden grant Rethinking the future of freshwater in Aotearoa New Zealand.
+The research project aimed to understand different cultural approaches to freshwater management and focused on working with Ngāti Maniopoto, local councils, and landowners on the management of the Waipā river.

 Fisher is a synthesis strand leader in the Sustainable Seas National Science Challenge.
 She is also a part of the team, led by Lincoln Agritech, researching the effect of increased carbon dioxide levels on freshwater ecosystems through a $10 million MBIE Endeavour fund grant, Safeguarding Te Mana o te Awa o Waikato from emerging climatic pressures.
 Fisher is one of the environmental governance experts involved in research on blue carbon legal frameworks led by Elizabeth MacPherson.